Abdul Ahad Momand

-Abdul Ahad Momand (عبدالاحد مومند; born 1959) is an Afghan-German and former Afghan Air Force aviator who became the first, and currently only, Afghan astronaut to journey to outer space.
-He became one of Soyuz TM-6 crew members and spent nine days aboard the Mir space station in 1988 as an Interkosmos research cosmonaut.
+Abdul Ahad Momand (عبدالاحد مومند; 1959 – 21 June 2026) was an Afghan cosmonaut and aviator.
+He became the first, and so far the only, Afghan citizen to journey to outer space.
+He was one of Soyuz TM-6's crew members and spent nine days aboard the Mir space station in 1988 as an Interkosmos research cosmonaut.

-Momand holds many records as an Afghan astronaut.
+Momand is a holder of many records as an Afghan cosmonaut.
 He became the first person to take the Quran to space and recite it there.
-When he spoke to his mother on the phone from space, Pashto became the fourth language to be officially spoken in space.
+When he spoke to his mother on the phone from space, Pashto became the fourth language to be spoken in space.
 He became the first Afghan citizen and the fourth Muslim to visit outer space, after Sultan bin Salman Al Saud, Muhammed Faris, and Musa Manarov.

+Following the collapse of Mohammad Najibullah's left-wing government, amidst the civil war that followed the Soviet withdrawal, Momand emigrated to Germany in 1992, where he was granted asylum.
+He subsequently lived in Ostfildern, near Stuttgart, working as a printer and as an accountant.
+Momand became a naturalized German citizen in 2003.

 Early years

 Momand was born sometime in 1959 (Note: Momand's parents, like many Afghans, did not know the exact date he was born and hence indicated his date of birth as the first day of the year.) in Sardeh Band, Andar District, within the Ghazni Province of Afghanistan.
-He belongs to the Momand tribe of the Pashtun ethnic group.
+He belonged to the Momand tribe of the Pashtun ethnic group.
 After completing his education in Habibia High School, he entered the Kabul Polytechnic University in 1976 at the age of 17, and graduated two years later before being drafted into the military in 1978.